Carlos Santana Player Props: Pirates vs. Cardinals

-Carlos Santana -- 2-for-3 with two doubles and an RBI in his last game -- will be in action for the Pittsburgh Pirates versus the St. Louis Cardinals, with Steven Matz on the mound, on April 15 at 2:15 PM ET.
+Carlos Santana -- 0-for-4 in his last game -- will be in action for the Pittsburgh Pirates versus the St. Louis Cardinals, with Miles Mikolas on the mound, on April 16 at 2:15 PM ET.

-He collected two extra-base hits in his previous game (2-for-3 with two doubles and an RBI) against the Cardinals.
+He had a hitless showing in his previous game (0-for-4) against the Cardinals.

 Carlos Santana Game Info & Props vs. the Cardinals